gurza/tomscheers.github.io/_posts/2025-7-29-writing-memory-efficient-structs-post.md

 | 94-95  | 2            | **Padding** |

 So now that number makes a bit more sense.
 As you can see from the memory layout table above there is a total of 6 bytes of padding added to the struct, which is exactly the memory we were missing.
 But why is this padding even added?
-Well, dear reader, this padding is added because the CPU needs memory to be aligned in sets of 4 bytes because it's optimized in that fashion.
-So the compiler adds padding in between the members to keep the performance of the program at a reasonable level.
+The reason for this padding is because each type has its own alignment requirements, meaning that the compiler must place the it at a memory address such that it's a multiple of its alignment value, so in this case each ```int``` field requires to be at an alignment of 4 (depends on system and ABI), other types have different alignment requirements, like for booleans and chars it's 1 on most systems and for double it's 8 (again, usually).
+This padding is added because misalligned access can be slower or even illegal on some hardware.
+Add offset 94 and 95 we also have some padding, this padding is called tail padding because it isn't there to allign any other field after it.
+Tail padding ensures the total struct size is a multiple of the struct’s alignment, which is the maximum alignment requirement of any member.
+This guarantees that if you create an array of structs, each element remains properly aligned..
+So in this case one of the fields with the largest alignment value is the ```health``` field, which has an alignment value of 4.
+Now we take the size of the struct (excluding the tail padding), which is 94 and round it up to the nearest multiple of 4, so 96.

 ## Padding reduction

 Can we reduce padding?
 Yes!
 As you can see at byte offset 84 to 85, there actually isn't any padding added between them.
-This is because can_fly and can_swim are of the same size (both 1 byte).
+This is because can_fly and can_swim have the same alignment value (1 byte).
 Meaning that when the compiler sees two fields of the same size it combines them.
-We can use this to our advantage by grouping all of the fields together with the same size.
-It's best to order your struct from largest field to smallest, this minimizes size because larger types are usually a multiple of 4 and all of the smaller types like booleans and chars can be combined at the end leaving little padding.
+We can use this to our advantage by grouping all of the fields together with the same alignment value.
+It's best to order your struct from largest field to smallest, this minimizes size because types with a larger alignment value will have to add padding way less because the fields before it take up all the memory:
-So let's apply these strategies to our struct:
 ```c
 struct Monster {
 	char name[64];